jae1018/Project-Portfolio/Top1500SteamGames2024/README.md

 6. Steam_sales_ML_prediction.ipynb - Jupyter notebook that trains linear, ML, and ensemble-ML models in order to predict publisher class using only revenue, price, and average playtime per game.

+A Tableau dashboard of this dataset can be found on the Tableau Public server at https://tinyurl.com/3f3yyydu.